Fact Sheet – Indian Residential Schools Settlement Agreement

 - Under the Settlement Agreement, Canada has certain obligations vis à vis the TRC.

-- To date, Canada has disclosed over 941,000 documents to the TRC.
-As per the Settlement Agreement, Canada is making accessible to the TRC all relevant documents related to Indian Residential Schools spanning over a century.
+- To date, Canada has disclosed over 4.2 million documents to the TRC.
+As per the Settlement Agreement, Canada is making accessible to the TRC all relevant documents related to Indianr residential schools spanning over a century.

-- To ensure high level participation at each of the TRC’s national events, the Minister of Aboriginal Affairs and Northern Development Canada (AANDC) and senior departmental officials participated in each event: Winnipeg, Manitoba in June 2010; Inuvik, Northwest Territories in June 2011; Halifax, Nova Scotia in October 2011; and, Saskatoon, Saskatchewan, in June 2012.
+- To ensure high level participation at each of the TRC's national events, the Minister of Aboriginal Affairs and Northern Development Canada (AANDC) and senior departmental officials participated in each event: Winnipeg, Manitoba in June 2010; Inuvik, Northwest Territories in June 2011; Halifax, Nova Scotia in October 2011; and, Saskatoon, Saskatchewan, in June 2012; Montreal, Quebec in April 2013; Vancouver, British Columbia in September 2013; and, Edmonton, Alberta in March 2014.
 The Governor General also attended the Winnipeg national event.

 - The IRSSA identifies $20 million for Commemoration initiatives to provide former students, their families and communities the opportunity to pay tribute to, honour, educate, remember, and memorialize their experiences by acknowledging the systemic impacts of the residential school system.
 AANDC and the TRC are jointly responsible for the development and implementation of Commemoration.

-- A call for Commemoration proposals for 2011-2012 was posted on the TRC’s website on January 4, 2011 with a closing date of March 18, 2011.
+- A call for Commemoration proposals for 2011-2012 was posted on the TRC's website on January 4, 2011 with a closing date of March 18, 2011.
 On September 23, 2011, the TRC completed its review and recommended 72 proposals to AANDC.
-Three proposals were subsequently withdrawn and AANDC committed $8.5 million to 69 projects that met the applicable terms and conditions.
+Four proposals were subsequently withdrawn and AANDC committed $8.5 million to 68 projects that met the applicable terms and conditions.

 Healing and Health Services